Cheap Theatre Tickets

 One of the most famous theatres in London, the iconic Shakespeare's Globe also has one of the most attractive cheap ticket schemes.

-If you're happy to stand and brave the elements completely uncovered then you can get one of the 400 £5 'Groundling' tickets that are available for every performance.
+If you're happy to stand and brave the elements completely uncovered then you can get one of 400 £5 'Groundling' tickets, available for every performance.

 Not only are these a bargain, you're often right in the middle of the action with actors moving through the crowd as they perform.
 The smaller Sam Wanamaker Playhouse, part of the Globe complex, offers standing tickets from £5 for its productions as well.